Germany–Haiti relations

-German–Haitian relations date back to the time before the country's independence.
+Germany–Haiti relations date back to the time before the country's independence.
 They were characterized by trade in the 19th century.
 In the 20th century, they lost importance due to political developments in both Germany and Haiti.

 Diplomatic relations still exist, and both countries have exchanged ambassadors.

 History

 The earliest known German settlement in the then French colony of Saint-Domingue was in the village of Bombardopolis, located south of the capital of the arrondissement of Môle-Saint-Nicholas in the département of Nord-Ouest.
 About a thousand German settlers came to Bombardopolis in the 18th century at the invitation of France to farm the land.
 However, since the region in the northwest is one of the most infertile parts of Haiti, the settlers left the colony after a short time for Guyana and Louisiana.

 Among the French troops of General Charles Leclerc, who were to suppress the uprisings in the colony in 1802 and 1803 and were over 30,000 strong, were once again Germans, in addition to Dutch and Polish soldiers from the countries occupied by Napoleon Bonaparte.
 General Leclerc's intervention failed and Haiti declared independence on January 1, 1804.
 Haiti's second constitution of May 20, 1805, guaranteed full citizenship rights of the country to Germans and Poles residing in the country (Article 13).